1. Home

 Total selected read-only fieldNote: To cancel the previous selection and redo the entire process, click the [Clear All] button.

-5. After selecting the time series nodes, click the [OK] button, and the software will delete all the selected time series nodes.
+5. After selecting the time series nodes, click the [OK] button.

 Zooming Time Series Nodes